 Michael McNally's research interests include radio-spectrum management, broadband policy, intellectual property rights, user-generated content, and information society theories and discourse.

-Tami Oliphant's research program centers upon interactions between people and data, information, and knowledge, the variety of contexts in which these interactions take place whether online or offline, and in libraries (particularly public libraries), and the systems, platforms, media and publishing, and broader social forces that shape these interactions.
+Tami Oliphant's research program centres upon interactions between people and data, information, and knowledge, the variety of contexts in which these interactions take place whether online or offline, and in libraries (particularly public libraries), and the systems, platforms, media and publishing, and broader social forces that shape these interactions.
 This research is conceptualized in three different areas that are complementary: (1) human information interaction with a particular focus on consumer health and the role of authority, credibility, beliefs and worldviews; (2) systems, digital platforms, media, and publishing; and (3) critical approaches to library and information science.

 Brenda Reyes Ayala